G’day,

 Going cross court gives you the highest percentage chance of making the tough, defensive ball and staying in the point.
 On one side of the coin, you want to take this information and attack your opponent’s forehand in Position A as much as possible.
 On the other hand, you must also be practicing tough, on-the-run forehands in Position A.

-Below is a video of me working with a player doing exactly that – feeding difficult balls to Position A and having the player go cross-court to Position A with spin.
+Below is a video of me working with a player doing precisely that – feeding difficult balls to Position A and having the player go cross-court to Position A with spin.

 VIDEO: Forehand Defense From Position A to Position A.